ifmo-ctd-2012-networks/labs/GeorgeAgapov/spec/jitterbug.md

 #### *token_pass_for_candidate ( candidate_i )*:

   0. Execute within timeout {token_pass_timeout}
+    1. Leader computes new data from data variable, updates data variable
-    1. Leader passes message < TP1, msg_id, token_id, node_list_hash > to candidate
+    1. Leader passes message < TP1, token_id, node_list_hash > to candidate
-        1. If candidate's < msg_id, token_id > are greater than leader's, it replies with < TP2 >, indicating that leader's token is outdated
-           * **return true**
-        2. otherwise candidate checks node_list_hash with hash of his node list and replies:
+        1. candidate checks node_list_hash with hash of his node list and replies:
            1. < TP3 >, if hashs differ
               1. Leader sends message < TP5, node_list >
-              2. Candidate remembers node_list for the connection (but doesn't update variables)
+              2. Candidate remembers node_list for the connection (but doesn\'t update variables)
            2. < TP4 >, if hashs are equal.
 This case, candidate remembers node_list for the connection
-    2. Leader passes a message < TP6, msg_id, token_id, data > to candidate
+    2. Leader passes a message < TP6, token_id, data > to candidate
         * token was passed
+        1. candidate compares (using decision function) received data with it's data variable
+        2. if self data is decided as less valuable, data and token_id variables are updated with received values
+        3. candidate switches to leader state
     3. Leader updates node_list variable with updated penalties (see bellow)
     4. **return true**
   1. Timeut ticked, **return false**